thephpleague/flysystem/docs/advanced/upgrade-to-1.0.0.md

 ## Relocated Adapters

-In order to have better dependency management, and to remove some of the version contstraints, some of the adapters have been moved out of the main repository.
+In order to have better dependency management, and to remove some of the version constraints, some of the adapters have been moved out of the main repository.
 These adapters are:

 * [AwsS3: AWS SDK Adapter](/docs/adapter/aws-s3/)